WHAT'S FOR LUNCH AT DARTMOUTH?

 This Chicken Tender Queso contains multiple ingredients Not In Kitchen.

-There are 8 inclusions of ingredients banned at Whole Foods in this Dartmouth lunch dish including Hydrogenated Soybean Oil, multiple Chemical Preservatives, Bleached Flour and Anti-foaming Agent.
+There are 10 inclusions of ingredients banned at Whole Foods in this Dartmouth lunch dish including Hydrogenated Soybean Oil, multiple Chemical Preservatives and Bleached Flour.

 TBHQ is what the Ingredient Inspector terms an ‘Acronym Ingredient’ which represents the Chemical Preservative, Tertiary (Tert) Butylhydroquinone.
 Acronym Ingredients always represent complex man-made chemical creations, yet appear innocuous in their simple depiction.

-ADDED SUGARS ABOUND: The majority of lunch offerings at Dartmouth contain Added Sugar.
-The Mozzarella Sticks contains five sources of Added Sugar.
+Shown below, ADDED SUGARS ABOUND: The majority of lunch offerings at Dartmouth contain Added Sugar.
+The Mozzarella Sticks contain five sources of Added Sugar.

 PRESERVATIVES ARE PERVASIVE: In addition to numerous Added Sugars, there are multiple Chemical Preservatives available for Lunch at Dartmouth.